Locations of interest: All Half Moon Bay cafe diners considered close contacts

 Meanwhile, the Rotorua Citizens Club is the most recent location of interest to be added to the ever-growing list.

-The Ministry of Health says anyone who was at the club on Saturday between 9am and 4pm must self-isolate and test immediately.
+The ministry says anyone who was at the club on Saturday between 9am and 4pm must self-isolate and test immediately.

 They also must self-isolate and get tested on day 5.